Table of Contents

-Some have found difficulty in understanding Paul’s statements for women to remain silent in church especially in context of our modern concepts of the place of women in the church.
-Let us not forget the Biblical record and examples of the important roles and place of women in Bible history (Judges 4:4; 2 Kings 22:14; Luke 2:36, 37; Acts 21:9).
-Paul himself commended the women who labored with him in the gospel (Philippians 4:3).
+Some have found difficulty in understanding Paul’s statements for women to remain silent in church especially in context of our modern concepts of the place of females in the church.
+Let us not forget the Biblical record and examples of the important roles and place of females in Bible history (Judges 4:4; 2 Kings 22:14; Luke 2:36, 37; Acts 21:9).
+Paul himself commended the ladies who labored with him in the gospel (Philippians 4:3).
 So, why did he discourage them from speaking out in the church setting?

-Also, 1 Timothy 2:12 tells us that the root of the issue was over the role of women in relation to men and the necessity of her not having authority over men.
+Also, 1 Timothy 2:12 tells us that the root of the issue was over the role of women in relation to men and the necessity of their not having authority over men.
 While both men and women serve the Lord in significant ways, God did not intend men and women to function in the same capacity and have the same roles.
-The Bible is clear that women are not to serve as ordained pastors or elders because doing so would place them in leadership roles over men.
-For more on that check the following link: https://bibleask.org/should-the-church-allow-the-ordination-of-women/

 Check out our Bible Answers page for more information on a variety of topics.